 What this means for the business

 More Capital.
 One engine instead of five.
-The $40,000 to $80,000 monthly cloud bill across multiple tools compresses to a single deployment.
-Memory stays flat because the engine processes streams rather than materialising datasets — so there are no out-of-memory (OOM) errors pushing you to a bigger instance every time data volume ticks up.
+The $40,000 to $80,000+ monthly ETL bill across multiple tools compresses considerably.
+Memory stays flat because the engine processes streams rather than materialising datasets - so there are no out-of-memory (OOM) errors pushing you to a bigger cloud instance every time data volume ticks up.
 The overhead that was going into plumbing redirects into work the organisation actually asked for.

 Less Risk.
 Less data stored is less data to govern.
 Your compliance surface becomes what you choose to retain, not everything your systems ever produced.
 When a regulator asks what you hold and why, the answer is a deliberate retention policy rather than "everything since 2019 because our pipeline needed it."
-Less lines = less fines.
-Also, if foreign actors get inside your data stack, the customer PII is already masked.
-With a smaller Python surface, they have less to work with.
+The governance burden shrinks in proportion to what is retained.
+On the security side, the exposure shrinks too - customer PII can be masked at the pipeline level before it is stored to disk, and Lightning's self-contained binary keeps the dependency footprint tightly constrained.

-Fast-Acting.
+Faster action.
 The gap between event and intelligence compresses to the processing time of the function itself.
 A trading desk acts on a signal while it's still actionable, rather than reviewing it in tomorrow's report.
-A manufacturer catches sensor drift before the batch produces defective parts, not after quality control finds them.
+A manufacturer catches sensor drift before the batch produces defective parts.
 A retailer intervenes while the customer is still engaging with the product, not in a next-day junk-routed email that arrives after they've churned.

-Market Domination.
+Structural Edge.
 The organisations that act on information first are the ones that win.
-Not the ones with the biggest data lake, or the ones with the fastest batch engine — the ones whose analytical capability runs at the speed of their data, at the moment of the event.
+Not the ones with the biggest data lake, or the ones with the fastest batch engine - the ones whose analytical capability runs at the speed of their data, at the moment of the event.
 Lightning makes that structural rather than aspirational.
-The rest of the market's focused on shiny things and you deliver.
+While the rest of the market chases the next tool, you re-align around outcomes.

 Why now